What should I do if I lose my smartphone?

 Hold your phone close to the payment terminal for a few seconds.
 For purchases up to 25 euros, just wake your phone.
 You can make three consecutive payments that way.
 Need to pay more than 25 euros?
 Unlock your phone with your PIN, password, swipe pattern or fingerprint.
 You know you’ve paid once your phone pings or vibrates.
 The payment terminal will also show you that you’ve paid.

-Call Card Stop right away on +32 70 344 344 (0.30 euros a minute) to block your bank card.
+Or call Card Stop on 070 344 344 (0.30 euros a minute).
 This also blocks your virtual card in Google Pay and means that no-one can make payments using your smartphone.

 Remove your card from Google Pay and start again.
 You’ll receive a new code to activate your card.
 Bear in mind that your activation code is only valid for one hour, so enter it right away.